codepath/android_guides/Consuming-APIs-with-Retrofit.md

 #### Migrating Previously Defined Java Objects

-If you are attempting to migrate previously created Java models to take advantage of Retrofit, you can add `@SerializedName` annotations to provide the actual corresponding JSON name.
-In this way, you can avoid renaming all your variables.
+Retrofit by default relies on the Gson library to parse JSON.
+Usually it assumes that the variable name matches the name of the variable declared.
+If you are attempting to migrate previously created Java models to take advantage of Retrofit, you may find that your variable names may not match.

+To enable the library to build a map what keys in the JSON data should match your internal variables, you can add annotations to provide the actual corresponding JSON name.
+An example of a previously defined Java model using the based on GitHub's [User](https://developer.github.com/v3/users/) model is shown below.
+Note how the `@SerializedName` annotation is used.

 ```java
 @SerializedName("login")